bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 You know, even when you connect to your own node, which is the scenario you brought up earlier.
 But the problem with this is you still put your sensitive information on another computer.
 And sure, you're the one mainly in control of that computer, but maybe you get hacked, or maybe you are already hacked.
-And So the less information you store on someone or on another computer, the better.
+And the less information you store on someone or on another computer, the better.
 Like an existing example is ElectrumX versus ElectrumPersonalServer.
 ElectrumPersonalServer stores your extended public key on the server versus ElectrumX only receives an address and then forgets it later.
 Right, so if someone walks into your house and takes your Electrum personal server, he knows your XPAL, versus if he takes your ElectrumX, he knows nothing.